Tensor Fascia Lab

 ScarWork Therapy

-SCAR THERAPY
+SCARWORK THERAPY

 ScarWork is a gentle hands-on method developed by Sharon Wheeler, designed to work with scar tissue and support its integration with the surrounding fascial network.